richardcavell/wrap/Readme.txt

 characters.
 It also handles extremely long lines.
 It is written in standard C89.

-To build, type "make".
+To build with GNU Make, type "make".
 To run, run the "wrap" program in the top-level directory.
-To see the options, run wrap with the option --help.
+To see the options, run "wrap --help".